Trust / Home Improvement Retail / 1978-present

 Sources

-What is the short answer for The Home Depot?
+What happened to The Home Depot?

-Retail scale becomes brand trust only when customers can navigate it.
+Retail scale becomes brand trust only when customers can understand it.
 Selection is powerful when it is paired with service cues, project language, category organization, and enough human help to reduce the fear of starting.